lvaldenebro/lvaldenebro/README.md

 - 🔭 I’m currently working on ...
 BookHostel, my own SPMA project!
 - 🌱 I’m currently learning ...
 Bootstrap and more JS vanilla
 - 👯 I’m looking to collaborate on ... new projects
-- 📫 How to reach me: Contact section in www.lauravaldenebro.com
+- 📫 How to reach me: /in/laura-valdenebro
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm a horse rider!